 - The emotional state of the employee and the stress level of the employee

-To illustrate, a 30 year old male construction worker in excellent health and excellent physical conditioning prior to the injury and with no bad personal habits, could receive a 5% PPD for a leg fracture.
-A 60 year old janitor who never exercises, who is 50 pounds overweight, has diabetes, smokes a pack of cigarettes a day and rarely gets a full night of sleep due to the alcohol in his system, could receive a 20% PPD for an identical leg fracture.
-The janitor’s overall poorer state of health results in a less complete recovery, and the higher level of loss of body function.
+To illustrate, a 30-year-old male construction worker in excellent health and excellent physical conditioning prior to the injury and with no bad personal habits could receive a 5% PPD for a leg fracture.
+A 60-year-old janitor who never exercises, who is 50 pounds overweight, has diabetes, smokes a pack of cigarettes a day, and rarely gets a full night of sleep due to the alcohol in his system could receive a 20% PPD for an identical leg fracture.
+The janitor’s overall poorer state of health results in a less complete recovery and a higher level of loss of body function.

 Each Injury Addressed on Actual Symptomatic Findings